VarunBabbar/SPLIT-ICML/README.md

 [Check out the paper here](https://arxiv.org/pdf/2502.15988)

 Note that this code is in beta.
-Based on positive reception at ICML we plan to create more accessible versions of the code soon - please stay tuned!
+Based on positive reception at ICML, we plan to create more accessible versions of the code soon - please stay tuned!
 In the meantime, this code is here for data science practitioners, researchers, and students interested in trying our method and/or replicating our paper results.
 If you encounter problems, please feel free to leave a github issue.

 This is an open source project; contributions are welcome!